Cpl. Robert J. Stewart

 The detail Bob was on rebuilt bridges that had been destroyed during the withdraw into the Bataan Peninsula by the Filipino and American forces.
 The work was hard.
 One of the hardest jobs Bob had on the detail was driving pilings into the river banks.
 This the men did by hand.

-On the detail, Bob became friends with Sgt.
+On another occasion on the detail, Bob became friends with Sgt.
 Jim Bashlenben of B Company.
 One day, the two men were on their break having a cigarette.
 As they sat on the log a Japanese Naval Officer pulled up in a jeep.
 The Japanese officer got out of the jeep and sat down on the log.
 Bob asked Jim if they should offer the officer a cigarette.
 Jim told him no. Jim also said that if the officer wanted a cigarette he should smoke one of his own.

 Right after Jim said this, the officer pulled out a cigarette and lit it.
 He looked at Bob and Jim and said in perfect English, " If I were you, I'd be angry too.
 I returned to Japan to see my mother because she was dying.
 After she died, I tried to leave the country and couldn't.
 I have a wife and son in the United States who I'll probably never see again.
 I lived in the United States and know that the U. S. is going to win this war.
 When it's over, I just hope that I'm alive."

 The officer got up and looked at Bob and Jim.
 He reached into his pocket and pulled out a pack of Camels.
 He threw the cigarettes to the POWs and said, "Smoke something good."
 With that, he got back into the jeep and drove away.